jgirardet/sqlo/README.md

 Sqlo is built on top of sqlx and uses sqlx macros so you keep all the power of sqlx at compile time with less boiler plate.

-Right now, Sqlite and Postgres are supported.
+Right now, Sqlite, Postgres, MySql are supported.
 PR welcomed :-)

 ## Install